 Die Another Day (2002)

 Just like Connery and Moore, Brosnan goes out on a low note with this ridiculously overstuffed mess that features both an invisible car and a high-tech lair made out of ice.
 The plot is even more incomprehensible than usual for the lesser outings, and the presence of Halle Berry as a sort of female version of Bond doesn’t generate much excitement either.

 Four years after Pierce Brosnan exited in one of the silliest Bond films, Daniel Craig took up the mantle in an instant classic that returned the series literally to its roots.
 This largely faithful version of Fleming’s first book features Craig as a relatively new but deeply haunted 007, who gets one last chance to turn back before becoming the ruthless assassin of legend.
 It also features probably the best romance in any one of these films between a young Bond and Eva Green’s mysterious Vesper Lynd.

 Quantum of Solace (2008)

-Widely derided at the time, and deservedly so, for Marc Forster’s nearly unwatchable direction — the movie’s editing is absolutely atrocious — Quantum of Solace was also hurt by a writer’s strike that left the script somewhat undercooked.
-But Craig is excellent again, and the movie works a little better if you watch it right after Casino Royale, as an extended epilogue.
+Widely derided at the time, and deservedly so, for Marc Forster’s nearly unwatchable direction—the movie’s editing is also absolutely atrocious—Quantum of Solace was similarly hurt by a writer’s strike that left the script somewhat undercooked.
+But Craig is excellent again, and the movie works a little better if you watch it right after Casino Royale as a kind of extended epilogue.